FAQ

 17. Why don't you do refunds or cancellations?

 Because it puts my business in a very tight situation.
+If this weren't my full time job and I had the money to pay someone else to make my combs so I could inventory them it would be different.
+I could ship out your order as soon as it comes in and not have to spend part of the money to produce the product, thereby leaving time for you to decide you didn't want it.
 When you place an order for a custom harp or comb, I use a part of the money that comes in with the order to buy the materials and harps needed to build your custom, I also have to set aside the amount for shipping your order for when it's done.
 So when you place an order I immediately order up all the things I need for it, so by the time I get the parts and start half the money from the order is already gone.
 If you cancel an order or request a refund there's no way for me to cover that because I no longer have the full amount that you paid for it.
-I will always work with customers to solve any problems that might come up, and you can be confident that when you place an order you are going to get the best instrument I know how to build, but refunds are not going to be an option.
+I will always work with customers to solve any problems that might come up, and you can be confident that when you place an order you are going to get the best instrument I know how to build, but refunds are something I simply can't afford to do, I wish I could, but sadly I just can't.
 Since this is my only source of income it's just not a possibility, and by placing an order you are agreeing to these terms.
 If a dispute is filed with paypal or a charge back on a card used to place an order is filed then I will challenge the charge back based on the fact that according to the text on the main page of my site by placing an order you are agreeing to these terms.
 Any cancellation or dispute will also cause any future orders from that individual to be immediately cancelled.